Toyota RAV4

 The Toyota RAV4 (トヨタ・RAV4, Toyota Ravufō) is a compact crossover SUV produced by the Japanese automobile manufacturer Toyota.
+Having sold over 15 million units worldwide as of 2025, the RAV4 is the best-selling SUV of all time.

-It is known for starting the wave of compact crossovers.
-The RAV4 is one of the best-selling SUVs of all time, having sold over 10 million units by February 2020.
-In February 2025, the RAV4 replaced the Ford F-150 as the top selling car in the United States, after nearly four decades of the F-150's reign.
+The car is credited with popularizing compact crossover automobiles, often credited as the first modern compact crossover SUV.
+In February 2025, the RAV4 replaced the Ford F-150 as the best-selling car in the United States, after nearly four decades of the latter's reign.

 It made its debut in Japan and Europe in 1994, and in North America in 1995, being launched in January 1996.
 The vehicle was designed for consumers wanting a vehicle that had most of the benefits of SUVs, such as increased cargo room, higher visibility, and the option of full-time four-wheel drive, along with the maneuverability of a mid-size car.
-The vehicle's name is an abbreviation of "Recreational Active Vehicle with 4-wheel drive", or "Robust Accurate Vehicle with 4-wheel drive", although not all models come equipped with the four-wheel drive system.
+The vehicle's name is an abbreviation of "Recreational Active Vehicle with 4-wheel drive", (occasionally "Robust Accurate Vehicle with 4-wheel drive"), although not all models come equipped with the four-wheel drive system.

 For the third-generation model, Toyota offered both short- and long-wheelbase versions of the RAV4.
 Short-wheelbase versions were sold in Japan and Europe; long-wheelbase versions in Australia and North America.
 Toyota of Japan also sold the longer-wheelbase version as the Toyota Vanguard (トヨタ・ヴァンガード, Toyota Vangādo) at Toyopet Store dealership chain from 2005 through 2016.
-RAV4 for the Japanese market were sold at two different Toyota dealership chains, Corolla Store and Netz.
+RAV4s for the Japanese market were sold at two different Toyota dealership chains, Corolla Store and Netz.